 (1) Students enrolled in the formal training acquire a student status at Semmelweis University, and the university regulations shall be applied to them.
 The PhD student’s work is supervised by a supervisor appointed by a DI council.
 If the student prepared for the degree acquisition individually, his/her student status is established by successfully completing the requirements of the complex exam.
 For those who commence their PhD training after 1 September 2016, PhD candidate status is not established.

 (2) Students enrolled in the formal training shall be issued a student ID card, while PhD students enrolled before 1 September 2020 will be provided with a course record book (index).
 In the first semester PhD students must enrol at the Doctoral Office, while in subsequent semesters they must register in the framework of a defined registration period when students without state scholarship (students without a state subsidy) must also present certification of the payment of relevant tuition fees and charges.
 To complete the enrolment, students must fill in the registration form and register in the electronic student registration system, while in order to register, they need to register in the electronic student registration system.
 If under the provisions of separate legal requirements the PhD student is obliged to pay tuition fee or other charges then fulfilling this requirement is a condition for his/her enrolment or registration.
-Enrolment/registration is verified by the Doctoral Office in the course record book (index).
+Enrolment/registration is verified by the Doctoral Office in the Neptun system.
 In case of late payment, a procedural surcharge is payable (Appendix III.3-5.).
 By enrolling the student proves that he/she is aware of and agrees to the regulations of the University and of the University School of Ph.D.
 Studies (EDI).

 (3) Student status is not created without enrolment, and student status is suspended without registration, and students grant cannot by paid.